 Now you are ready to give birth and excited too, I highly recommend you should visit your hospital pre-birth and get yourself registered.
 This will save you a lot of time when you will be actually in labor and need immediate assistance.

-For the hospital labor and delivery department a tour to be well aware of the rooms and other formalities, you might have to take care of.
+Visit your hospital labor and delivery department to be well aware of the rooms and other formalities, you might have to take care of.

 This is a very common question for first-time moms when you know it’s time to bring baby home.